 Kulinarya: A Guidebook to Philippine Cuisine is the product of the collaboration between the Asia Society Philippine Foundation and six prominent Filipino chefs: Glenda Barretto, Conrad Calalang, Margarita Forés, Myrna Segismundo, Jessie Sincioco, and Claude Tayag.
-It was created with home cooks, students, and others with an interest in cooking in mind as a way to raise awareness and appreciation for Filipino cuisine around the world.
-The book was originally published in 2013 and an expanded second edition was released in 2016 with updated recipes and new dish selections.
 Some highlights include Pancit Luglog (Rice Noodles with Toppings and Sauce), Halo-halo (Mixed Fruits and Beans in Shaved Ice), Lumping Hubad (Fresh Vegetable Spring Roll), Singing na Baboy (Pork in Soured Broth), and Kare-kare (Ox Tail Stewed in Peanut Sauce).
 I will also be featuring their recipe for Tapa, Filipino Dried Cured Beef, following the review.

 Disclosure: I received this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chapters are divided based on course: Pulutan (Appetizers), Sabaw (Soups), Gulay at Ensalada (Vegetables and Salads), Ulam (Main Dishes), Adobo (Vinegar Braised), Inihaw (Grilled Food), Pancit (Noodles), Merienda (Snacks), Minatamis (Desserts), and Cooking Notes.